mochoy/personal-site/src/assets/blog/remote_microsoft_internship/remote_microsoft_internship.md

 ## Microsoft-Organized

 Microsoft hosts tons of networking opportunies, some of which are more formal that require some sort of registration, others of which are more casual or pre-assigned.
+Some of these may also be specific to the Devices org, I don't entirely remember.

 ### Coffee Chats

 Additionally, Microsoft hosted a Coffee Chats program (this might've been a co-creation project) where interns and FTEs sign up and get paired up one-on-one based on similar interests.
-For example, I mentioned that I'm studying EE, so I got paired up with a few SWEs with HW backgrounds.
+For example, I mentioned that I'm studying EE, so I got paired up with a few SWEs with HW/EE backgrounds.
 The Coffee Chats were hosted once every two weeks for eight weeks I believe.
 It's possible the program ran for longer, but I started a bit later so my experience could've been cut short.

 ### Intern Buddy